 I also write a blog on many of these same

-topics.
-Previously, I've been at
+I've also been an early engineer at

 I've been a FreeBSD committer since 2002.
 Initially, I wrote a SCSI target

 emulator and contributed it since I had to write a similar module twice